Great Lakes passenger steamers: Resort traffic

 Before trains and, later, cars became prevalent, summer vacation areas in more remote areas around the Great Lakes were accessible primarily only by steamer.
 Northern Michigan's tourist and resort areas began to grow in this manner in the late 1890s.

 In the late 19th century, many early tourists arrived at Northern Michigan resort areas via a Lake Michigan steamship.
 Chicago to Harbor Springs, Michigan, was a popular trip for many passengers.
 Manitou would make the trip in 24 hours.
 In 1898, the fare was $5.00, with meals and berth extra.
 Two other popular ships were Petoskey and Charlevoix; their time to Harbor Springs was 40 hours.
 The cost to take these boats in 1898 was $7.00, with meals and berth included.
 Early steamships stopped at Harbor Springs due to its naturally protected and very deep harbor; later, they added a stop in Petoskey.

 During the period between 1910 and 1931, crowds would gather at the Glen Haven docks on Saturdays and Sundays.
 Motorcoaches awaited newly arriving resort guests while many summer home residents rode to the docks to meet husbands or fathers arriving from the Chicago area.
 "They leave Chicago Friday night," explained a tourist publication, "and get here the next morning; first stop.
 They're with their families until Sunday night when the boat takes 'em back again, ready for the job.
 Great for 'em!"

 The author Ernest Hemingway spent the majority of his first 22 summers in Northern Michigan, around Petoskey.
 He often traveled by steamer from Chicago to Harbor Springs, a voyage that would take 32 hours.

 Major lines on the Great Lakes included the Detroit and Cleveland Navigation Company in the U.S., and in Canada, the Northern Navigation Company (later absorbed by Canada Steamship Lines).
-Some were affiliated with railway companies such as the Ann Arbor Railroad, the Grand Trunk Railway, and the Pere Marquette Railway (absorbed in 1947 into the Chesapeake and Ohio Railway).
-On Georgian Bay and Lake Huron, the ships of the Owen Sound Transportation Company Limited have shuttled passengers since 1921.
+Some were affiliated with railway companies such as the Ann Arbor Railroad, the Grand Trunk Railway, and the Pere Marquette Railway (absorbed in 1947 into the Chesapeake & Ohio Railway).
+On Georgian Bay and Lake Huron, the ships of the Owen Sound Transportation Company have shuttled passengers since 1921.